exp111/DungeonPages/README.md

 - proper event system
 - find better way to mark dungeons as completed as we also make useable items harder to see
 - use proper constructors instead of static funcs
-- add visual feedback for once per turn relics
+- add visual feedback for once per turn relics/bonuses

 ### Later:
 - more maps/characters